-You’ve heard of annuals and perennials, but don’t let biennials pass you by.
-While annuals can be a flash in the pan and perennials take an eternity to start blooming, biennial plants take two years to complete their life cycle, occupying the sweet spot between fast growth and hardiness.
+You’ve heard of annuals and perennials, but what is a biennial plant?
+While annuals can be a flash in the pan and perennials take an eternity to start blooming, true biennial plants take two years to complete their life cycle, occupying the sweet spot between fast growth and hardiness.

-Delicious vegetables like beets, carrots, Swiss chard, and kale are biennials, as well as cheerful flowers like sweet William and forget-me-not.
-So, let’s dive into what a biennial is, examples of biennials to grow, and how to care for them.
+Some examples of biennials are delicious vegetables like beets, carrots, Swiss chard, and kale, as well as cheerful flowers like sweet William and forget-me-not.
+Discover which biennials you can grow in your garden and how to care for them.

 What is a biennial plant?

-While annual plants complete their full life cycle in one year and perennials live for three years or more, biennial plants have a two-year lifespan.
+Unlike annual plants that complete their entire life cycle in one year or perennial plants that live for three or more years, biennials have a two-year lifespan.
 These flowering plants spend their first year preparing for the “big show” in their second year.

 Best biennials for your garden